Korua Otto+ 2021 Snowboard Review

 Approximate Weight:

-Feels very light.
+Feels very light and it definitely sits on the ultra light side of the spectrum.
 (We don’t put in the exact weight because with wood cores there is no consistency in a boards weight)

 Sizing

-Here are some ideal US boot sizes for these boards.
+Here are some ideal US boot sizes for the Korua Otto Plus.
 You can of course go bigger or smaller as the companies suggest but these work best for not turning the board slower than it should be and not having the dreaded Toe & Heel Drag.

 Shape/Camber/On Snow Feel/Ability Level